spuun/node-jontelldus/README.md

 | sensorValueType | enum with sensor value types (Temperature, Humidity, RainTotal, RainRate, WindDirection, WindAverage, WindGust) |
 | method | enum with methods (TurnOn, TurnOff, Bell, Toggle, Dim, Execute, Up, Down, Stop) |
 | errorCode | enum with error codes (NoError, NotFound, PermissionDenied, DeviceNotFound, MethodNotSupported, Communication, ConnectingService, UnknownResponse, Syntax, BrokenPipe, CommunicatingService, Unknown) |

-## Result object
-A result object is an object with two properties; code and message.
-Something has probably gone wrong if code is other than errorCode.NoError.

 ## Examples
 Code examples is probably better than wall of text.